itzmaiku44/itzmaiku44/README.md

 # Hi there, I'm Michael 👋
-🌱 currently learning C, C#, Javascript, React JS, and Java.
-I'm a passionate developer and tech enthusiast who loves building innovative solutions and exploring new technologies.
+🌱 I'm a passionate developer and tech enthusiast who loves building innovative solutions and exploring new technologies and currently learning C, C#, Javascript, React JS, and Java.
 Welcome to my GitHub profile!

 ## 🚀 About Me
 - 🔭 I’m currently working on improving my skills in full-stack development.